kristianmandrup/racer-mw/lib/pipe/Pipe-Design.md

 `.model('user').attributes().add(name: 'Kris', email: 'kris@gmail.com')`

-Could even allow without class, if collection is "class-less"

-`.model().attributes()`

-Calling `collection.model(...)` should always ensure that the model gets an appropriate id according to its position in the parent collection.
+Calling `collection.model(...)` will always ensure that the model gets an appropriate id according to its position in the parent collection.

-The parser should pretty much work as described above.
-However it needs real-life testing to see how well it holds up!

 ## Marshalling a pipe value